webhintio/hint/docs/developer-guide/rules/index.md

 sonar --new-rule
 ```

-This command will start a wizard that will ask you a series of questions related to this new rule.
-A complete list of the questions are shown as below:
+This command will start a wizard that will ask you a series of questions
+related to this new rule.
+A complete list of the questions is shown below:

 * What's the name of this new rule?
 * Please select the category of this new rule: